By Mark Ellis —

 An American missionary couple working with Ekballo Project answered God’s call to Berlin, Germany, and have been ministering to refugees from the Middle East.

-They recently baptized a young man named Nizar who told them a story that demonstrates the power of Jesus name.
+They baptized a young man named Nizar who told them a story that demonstrates the power of Jesus name.

 “My uncle’s wife, she couldn’t walk,” Nizar recounted to them.
 Due to a serious back problem, she was confined to her bed for a year and her weight swelled to 220 pounds.